Targeted Approach for Tackling Sjögren’s

 A sample from the salivary glands of a woman with Sjögren’s syndrome shows high levels of BMP6 (green), a protein that may contribute to defects in the glands’ normal workings. | Credit: Hongen Yin

-• Using chemical compounds that target cell signaling, NIDCR researchers restored salivation in mouse models of Sjögren’s syndrome, a disorder in which the body’s immune response impairs salivary gland function.
+• Using chemical compounds that target cell signaling, NIDCR researchers restored salivation in mouse models of Sjögren’s Disease, a disorder in which the body’s immune response impairs salivary gland function.

-• The results suggest that this approach, which is based on chemical compounds called small-molecule inhibitors, could be explored for its therapeutic potential in some people with Sjögren’s syndrome.
+• The results suggest that this approach, which is based on chemical compounds called small-molecule inhibitors, could be explored for its therapeutic potential in some people with Sjögren’s.

 Reference